MicrosoftDocs/sdk-api/sdk-api-src/content/d3dcommon/nn-d3dcommon-id3d10blob.md

-An <b>ID3D10Blob</b> is obtained by calling <a href="https://msdn.microsoft.com/library/Bb205085(v=VS.85).aspx">D3D10CreateBlob</a>.

-The  <a href="https://msdn.microsoft.com/f6a04778-1ab9-4935-98b8-f814c6b4ebac">ID3DBlob</a> interface is type defined in the  D3DCommon.h header file as a  <b>ID3D10Blob</b> interface, which is fully defined in the  D3DCommon.h header file. <b>ID3DBlob</b> is version neutral and can be used in code for any Direct3D version.
+          The <a href="https://msdn.microsoft.com/f6a04778-1ab9-4935-98b8-f814c6b4ebac">ID3DBlob</a> interface is type-defined in the D3DCommon.h header file as a <b>ID3D10Blob</b> interface, which is fully defined in the D3DCommon.h header file.
+          <b>ID3DBlob</b> is version-neutral and can be used in code for any Direct3D version.

           Blobs can be used as a data buffer, storing vertex, adjacency, and material information during mesh optimization and loading operations.
           Also, these objects are used to return object code and error messages in APIs that compile vertex, geometry and pixel shaders.